-- A home is a vital part of people's lives as it affects their health and well-being, quality of life and the opportunities open to them.
-The Welsh Government's approach, set out in the National Housing Strategy is to: provide more housing of the right type and offer more choice; improve homes and communities, including the energy efficiency of new and existing homes; and improve housing-related services and support, particularly for vulnerable people and people from minority groups. - 15.9 A key function of the Plan is to provide an appropriate and sustainable supply of housing land.
+- 7.8 A home is a vital part of people's lives as it affects their health and well-being, quality of life and the opportunities open to them.
+The Welsh Government's approach, set out in the National Housing Strategy is to: provide more housing of the right type and offer more choice; improve homes and communities, including the energy efficiency of new and existing homes; and improve housing-related services and support, particularly for vulnerable people and people from minority groups. - 7.9 A key function of the Plan is to provide an appropriate and sustainable supply of housing land.
 PPW and TAN1 specifically requires that the Council secures and maintains a 5 year supply of housing land.
-Para 4.2.15 of PPW states

-'This means that sites must be free, or readily freed, from planning, physical and ownership constraints, and economically viable in order to support the creation of sustainable communities'.
+Para 4.2.15 of PPW states 'This means that sites must be free, or readily freed, from planning, physical and ownership constraints, and economically viable in order to support the creation of sustainable communities'.

-- dwellings by making provision for 7950 units, through applying a 14.4% flexibility allowance.
+- 7.10 As set out in policy STR1 the Plan seeks to meet a requirement of 6,950 dwellings by making provision for 7950 units, through applying a 14.4% flexibility allowance.
 This requirement will be met in practice through a variety of sources of supply.
 This will include commitments (existing planning permissions) that are genuinely capable of being delivered, new allocations and realistic allowances for windfalls (unidentified small and large sites coming forward during the Plan period).
 Of the new allocations policy STR3 identifies two existing key strategic mixed use allocations and the remainder will be small to medium allocations.
 This mix of delivery, and the lack of over-reliance on new strategic sites, backed up by evidence from developers relating to viability and deliverability, will enable a 5 year supply to be secured and maintained.
-The deposit Plan is supported by a housing trajectory setting out (as best it can) how and when housing will be delivered through the Plan period. - 15.11 A Housing Balance Sheet is set out below which shows how the Plan's housing requirement figure is met through a mix of commitments, completions to date, allowances for small sites and windfalls, strategic allocations and detailed allocations.
+The deposit Plan is supported by a housing trajectory setting out (as best it can) how and when housing will be delivered through the Plan period. - 7.11 A Housing Balance Sheet is set out below which shows how the Plan's housing requirement figure is met through a mix of commitments, completions to date, allowances for small sites and windfalls, strategic allocations and detailed allocations.